concordant/c-crdtlib/README.md

 ### Requirements

 - Download and install Gradle from [Gradle website](https://gradle.org/install/);
-- Make sure you have the latest version of Node.js (required if you want to generate Javascript/Typescript): [see the official installation guide](https://nodejs.org/en/download/).
+- Make sure you have the latest version of Node.js (required if you want to generate Javascript): [see the official installation guide](https://nodejs.org/en/download/).

 ### Build project